andrewtheiss/AnimeChainDev/docs/docs/developers/rpc-api.md

     WebSocket connections are available at `wss://rpc-animechain-39xf6m45e3.t.conduit.xyz/` for real-time event subscriptions.

 !!! warning "Testnet vs Mainnet"
     Always double-check you're using the correct RPC endpoint.
-Testnet transactions use test ANIME tokens with no real value.
+Testnet transactions use test Animecoin (ANIME) with no real value.